MRSIMM0/oop_project_cpp/README.md

 ### Interfaces

 I used headers files as interfaces.
 I know that Interfaces and Header files differ in behavior  - header class does not force you to write implementation to each function - but in my opinion this is the best way of implementing interfaces in C++ since this language does not have default structure to handle interfaces (we have to make classes containing only virtual methods).
+Athough I tried to add one abstract class to show inharetance.

 ### Immutability